For daily wit & wisdom, sign up for the Almanac newsletter.

 In the vegetable garden, we always plan ahead in the fall and put up the pea fence where we will be planting the peas in the spring.
 This seems to act like a snow fence and prevents the snow from drifting deeply over that bed so it thaws out and warms up first.
 Good thing, since I am very eager to get those seeds in the ground!

 The soil is still pretty cold, it was 45°F on the last sunny day, but dropped back to 40 today since it is cloudy and raw out.
-Looking back thru my records, March 11 was the earliest I have planted peas in this garden and I had to replant them on April 2 because of poor germination.
-Probably rushed the season and the seeds rotted.
+Looking back through my records, March 11 was the earliest I have planted peas in this garden, and I had to replant them on April 2 because of poor germination.
+It probably rushed the season, and the seeds rotted.
 Even though many seed packets say to plant peas as soon as the ground can be worked, the soil temperature really matters.
 At 50°F, it takes 2 weeks for the pea seedlings to emerge, at 60 degrees only 9 days, and at 77 degrees only 6 days.

 Learn More